"

 Elder abuse is a common problem in the United States.
 Abuse, including neglect and exploitation, is experienced by about 1 in 10 people aged 60 and older who live at home.
 From 2002 to 2016, more than 643,000 older adults were treated in the emergency department for nonfatal assaults, and over 19,000 homicides occurred.
 This information is considered an underestimate of the problem because it is limited to those individuals treated in emergency departments and doesn’t include those who do not seek treatment.
 Victims must decide whether to tell someone they are being hurt or continue being abused by someone they depend upon or care for deeply.[10]

 Elder abuse is defined as an intentional act or failure to act that causes or creates a risk of harm to an older adult.
-An older adult is defined as someone age 60 or older.[10]
+An older adult is defined as someone age 60 or older.[11]
 Adults at risk are also considered vulnerable adults at risk for abuse.
-Adults at risk are defined as adults who have a physical or mental condition that impairs their ability to care for their own needs.[11]
-Older adults and adults at risk are potentially susceptible for abuse, neglect, or financial exploitation by caregivers or a person they trust.[12]
+Adults at risk are defined as adults who have a physical or mental condition that impairs their ability to care for their own needs.[12]
+Older adults and adults at risk are potentially susceptible for abuse, neglect, or financial exploitation by caregivers or a person they trust.[13]
 A caregiver is a person who has taken responsibility for all or part of an individual’s care.
+Risk factors for elder abuse include cognitive impairment, functional dependency, poor physical health, low income, social isolation, and a history of past trauma or abuse.
+Perpetrator-related risk factors include caregiver burden, psychiatric illness, and substance abuse.
+Environmental factors such as living in high-crime areas and low social support also contribute to the risk.[14]

-The following are types of elder abuse[13]:
+The following are types of elder abuse[[15]:

 • Physical abuse: Physical abuse refers to illness, pain, injury, functional impairment, distress, or death as a result of the intentional use of physical force and includes acts such as hitting, kicking, pushing, slapping, and burning.
 See Figure 15.5[16] for an infographic describing physical signs of elder abuse.